xcomd stop/start does not stop/start the listener ports with XCOM for Linux

 Additional Information

-NOTE: This architecture is different to XCOM for Windows where there is a different level of control i.e. the xcomd.exe (service name xcomdsrv) runs its own listener program caxcgsvr.exe and start/stop of the xcomd automatically starts/stops the listener.
+NOTE: This architecture is different compared to XCOM for Windows where there is a different level of control i.e. the xcomd.exe (service name xcomdsrv) runs its own listener program caxcgsvr.exe and start/stop of the xcomd automatically starts/stops the listener.

 Doc. references: